dave-honig/Boardgames_Excel_Project/README_Detailed_Steps.md

 COUNT(TopGames[ID]),
 CALCULATE(COUNT(TopGames[ID]), ALL(TopGames)))
 ```
-3. Rating Average: `Rating_Average_TopGames:=AVERAGE(TopGames[Rating Average])`
+3. Game Rating: `Game_Rating_TopGames:=AVERAGE(TopGames[Game Rating])`
    1. The top games have an average of 7.97/10
-4. Complexity Average: `Complexity_Average_TopGames:=AVERAGE(TopGames[Complexity Average])`
+4. Complexity: `Complexity_TopGames:=AVERAGE(TopGames[Complexity])`

 ## How many can play?

-The sheet "# of Players" compares the Minimum and Maximum number of player to the Rating Average.
+The sheet "# of Players" compares the Minimum and Maximum number of player to the Game Rating.
 A slicer was added to both tables allowing visual comparison for counts on the lower end.

 1. The most common minimum number of player for the top games are 2 at 1,190 games and 1 at 741 games.